 There is no shortage of resources for those of us suffering from mental health issues, on account of the dramatic rise of poor mental health in youth.
 While the resources you have available to you varies from region to region, we’ve listed some of the most common ones.

 Childline is a phone-based mental health and support service that is exclusive to the UK and the Republic of Ireland.
 It is for youths up to the age of 19.
 If you feel like you need help and are in danger, or if you just want somebody to talk to, Childline’s trained support specialists are going to be there to listen.

 Talkspace has an amazing PDF that is full of resources for those that feel like they need some mental help.
 It has information, links, and contact details on organizations like the Anxiety and Depression Association of America, the American Psychiatric Association, the National Alliance on Mental Illness, and more.

 Hopefully, you’ve found this article helpful in some way.
-Counseling is a service that you can take advantage of to work through issues that you are suffering from.
-In contrast, psychotherapy is a stronger form of counseling and involves mental assessments to see if you are suffering from any kind of diagnosable mental illness.
+Counseling is a service that you can take advantage of to work through issues and that you are suffering from.
+In contrast, psychotherapy is a stronger form of counseling and involves mental assessments to see if you are suffering from any kind of diagnosable mental illnesses.

 No, psychotherapy is not the same as a psychologist.
 Psychotherapy is a form of therapeutic treatment that involves talk therapy to address psychological challenges.
 A psychologist is a licensed mental health professional who may provide psychotherapy and also conducts assessments, diagnoses, and research related to mental health.